 Batchelor learned the art of Jamaican cooking from his father, cutting his teeth on rice and beans and then moving to brown stew chicken and finally being trusted to cook an iconic dish: jerk chicken.
 His version garnered such a following that Batchelor says the word “famous” was thrown around by long lines of people who would wait for his jerk chicken at backyard cookouts.

 When the Unsung Heroes story broke, student organizations began to hire Batchelor to cater events.
 A crowdfunding campaign seeded him with $2,500 to grow his business, and students helped him build a website.
-A story in The Washington Post about Unsung Heroes secured him gigs outside of the Georgetown community.
+A story in The Washington Post (new window) about Unsung Heroes secured him gigs outside of the Georgetown community.

 “Last year was booming,” Batchelor says.
 “I knew we had good people in this world, but it was crazy.
 Sometimes things happen and people unite and reach out and try to help.
 That made me feel good.
 It made me look at people in our society differently.”